Art Larsen

 Larsen was ranked among the world top ten male tennis players in expert rankings for 1949, 1950, 1951, 1952, 1953, and 1954.

 Larsen was the first player to win all of the USLTA (USTA) national tennis titles, the U.S. Open (grass), the U.S. Clay Court (clay), the U.S. Hardcourt (cement), and the U.S. National Indoor (indoor).
 Larsen was inducted into the International Tennis Hall of Fame in 1969.

+He is most remembered for his victory at the U.S. Championships in 1950 and for his personal eccentricities.

 Tennis career

 Larsen pushed Pancho Gonzales to five-set matches at the U.S. Championships in both 1948 and 1949, Gonzales winning both U.S. Championships.

 Larsen won the Queen's Club tournament in 1950 defeating Frank Sedgman and John Bromwich in the last two rounds, but lost a tight five-set quarterfinal at Wimbledon that year to Sedgman.

 Larsen won the 1950 U.S. Open Tennis Championships, defeating John Horn, Sven Davidson, Jaroslav Drobný, Tom Brown, Dick Savitt in the semifinal, and Herb Flam in the final.

 Larsen was ranked as world No. 3 in 1950 by John Olliff of The Daily Telegraph, and by Pierre Gillou in L'Équipe.
 Larsen was ranked as the U.S. No. 1 tennis player for 1950 by the USLTA.
 He won the "Times" national sports award for the outstanding tennis player of 1950.

 Larsen was ranked among the world top ten male tennis players in expert rankings for 1949, 1950, 1951, 1952, 1953, and 1954.

 In 1951, Larsen defended his U.S. Championship, reaching the semifinal where he lost to Sedgman, the champion for that year.

 In 1954, Larsen defeated Drobny and Seixas at the French Open, but lost the final to Trabert.

 Although he was ranked by the USLTA as the No. 1 U.S. tennis player for 1950 and the U.S. No. 3 in 1952, 1953, and 1955, Larsen was never selected to represent the United States in Davis Cup Challenge Round competition because he supposedly "never met the selection requirements as mandated by the USLTA."
 Players who were ranked well below Larsen by the USLTA were chosen instead.